All Episodes

 And I'm not making that up.

-That's why I've often said that smokers deserve recognition, maybe a medal, uh certainly uh some sort of praise, because they alone with the purchase of tobacco products are funding the program.
+That's why I've often said that smokers deserve recognition, maybe a medal, certainly some sort of praise, because they alone, with the purchase of tobacco products, are funding the program.

-Well, it turns out uh now that this is a New York Post, if you are a poor child, and you like your health plan and your family and you like being in the S Chip program, you can't keep it.
+Well, it turns out now that this is a New York Post, if you are a poor child and you like your health plan and your family and you like being in the S-CHIP program, you can't keep it.

 In fact, it's now clear that Obamacare will force tens of millions of Americans to accept inferior health coverage to what they have now.

-The most threatened group includes people who now get their policies from a job at a small business, those who buy individual coverage direct from an insurer, seniors who qualify for Medicaid, as well as uh Medicare and the kids enrolled in the S-CHIP program.
+The most threatened group includes people who now get their policies from a job at a small business, those who buy individual coverage direct from an insurer, seniors who qualify for Medicaid as well as Medicare and the kids enrolled in the S-CHIP program.

-And because of this uh, because of this move that you know that says right here that the S Chip program provides health coverage nearly eight million children of families with incomes Too high to qualify for Medicaid.
+And because of this move that says right here that the S-CHIP program provides health coverage to nearly 8 million children of families with incomes too high to qualify for Medicaid.

 The program has lots of flaws, but often kids get enrolled in plans that are a lot better than traditional Medicaid.